-The mission of the Returned Peace Corps Volunteer Oral History Archives Project is to preserve the Peace Corps experience since its inception through in-depth oral interviews of Returned Peace Corps Volunteers (RPCVs) and staff.
+The mission of the Returned Peace Corps Volunteer Oral History Archives Project is to preserve the Peace Corps experience since its inception through in-depth oral interviews of Returned Peace Corps Volunteers (RPCVs), staff, and counterparts.

 In the words of founder Klein:

 "We believe that the history of the Peace Corps lies within the unique experience of each Peace Corps Volunteer.
 Thus, the goal of the Project is to build up a comprehensive collection of firsthand narratives by those who have served.
 These interviews epitomize the special character of Peace Corps service --- we are part of the Peace Corps project but we serve as individuals."
 Robert Klein in “Archival Project,” October 11, 2011